bfelger/bfelger.github.io/pages/resurrecting-rom/topic-01-cpp.md

 Why wouldn't ROM be perfect for Object-Oriented Programming?
 After all, everything in ROM is an object of some kind: a room, an area, a person, a thing.
 Each one is "tangible" in the context of game play.
 At first glance, it seems almost obvious that these things are objects (in the programming sense), and they should be defined by classes with control over the operations made on them.

 But what about operations _between_ them?
 When you decide to toss an `OBJ_DATA` into a `ROOM_DATA`, who owns that operation?
 The Room, or the Object?
-This dilemma is satisfied most easily in pure-OOP languages like Java and C# by creating some kind of `RoomObjectManager` (implemented as a Singleton, naturally) to do pretty much what ROM already does in C: `obj_to_room()`.
+This dilemma is satisfied most easily in pure-OOP languages like Java and C# by creating some kind of `RoomObjectManager` (implemented as a Singleton, naturally) to do pretty much what ROM already does (and trivially so) in C: `send_obj_to_room()`.

 In the end, ROM's tangible entities are not as important as the relationships between them and the actions performed to affect them.